awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ## Work with instance tags in instance metadata<a name="work-with-tags-in-IMDS"></a>

 You can access an instance's tags from the instance metadata\.
-By accessing tags from the instance metadata, you no longer need to use the `DescribeInstance` or `DescribeTag` API calls to retrieve tag information, which reduces your API transactions per second, and lets your tag retrievals scale with the number of instances that you control\.
+By accessing tags from the instance metadata, you no longer need to use the `DescribeInstances` or `DescribeTags` API calls to retrieve tag information, which reduces your API transactions per second, and lets your tag retrievals scale with the number of instances that you control\.
 Furthermore, local processes that are running on an instance can view the instance's tag information directly from the instance metadata\.

 By default, tags are not available from the instance metadata; you must explicitly allow access\.
 You can allow access at instance launch, or after launch on a running or stopped instance\.
 You can also allow access to tags by specifying this in a launch template\.
 Instances that are launched by using the template allow access to tags in the instance metadata\.